denizdayioglu/Product_Landing/README.md

-# Product Landing Page Prject
+# Product Landing Page Project
 FreeCodeCamp Project
 User Story #1:
 My product landing page should have a header element with a corresponding id="header".